-Manage your entire Attio CRM workspace through conversational AI.
-Search, read, create, and update records across your CRM - people, companies, deals, tasks, and notes.
-Log calls, track interactions, manage your pipeline, and access meeting transcripts with semantic search.
+Attio is a customizable CRM.
+Manage your workspace through conversational AI - search, read, create, and update people, companies, deals, tasks, and notes.
+Log calls, track interactions, and surface meeting transcripts with semantic search.

 - create-comment